dapr/docs/daprdocs/content/en/reference/api/jobs_api.md

 ---

 {{% alert title="Note" color="primary" %}}
-Jobs is currently in alpha.
+The jobs API is currently in alpha.
 {{% /alert %}}

 With the jobs API, you can schedule jobs and tasks in the future.